Multistage Hierarchical Capture-Recapture Models: Acknowledgments

 \subsection{Appendix B}

-To demonstrate the PPRB implementation of the hierarchical CR model, we fit the model to simulated data using the single-stage and two-stage approaches.
+To demonstrate the recursive implementation of the hierarchical CR model, we fit the model to simulated data using the single-stage and two-stage approaches.
 To simulate CR data for this example, we set $M=100$ individuals in the superpopulation, membership probability $\psi=0.4$, and detection probability $p=0.25$.
 Then we used the hierarchical model in Section 2 as a generative process to simulate data based on $J=3$ occasions which resulted in $N=39$ individuals in our population, with $n=19$ individuals observed by our measurement process.
 The simulated observed data $y_i$, for $i=1,\ldots,n$, can be summarized by the values $\mathbf{y}=(1,1,1,1, 1,1,1,2,2,1,1,1,1,2,2,1,1,2,1)'$.

 In the PX-DA implementation, we assumed $M-n=81$ augmented individuals with all-zero capture histories.
 Thus, we assumed the same $M$ as in our data simulation and this allows us to infer the true $\psi$.
-We note that the estimation of $N$ is not constrained by $M$ empirically in this example, therefore we could use larger values of $M$ with negligible influence on the inference for parameter $p$.
+We note that the estimation of $N$ is not constrained by $M$ empirically in this example, therefore we could use larger values of $M$ without influencing the inference for parameter $p$.

-We fit the hierarchical CR from Section 2 to our simulated data using two approaches: 1) a standard single-stage MCMC algorithm based on the full hierarchical model and 2) a two-stage PPRB algorithm based on the point process formulation of the same model, as described in the main text.
+We fit the hierarchical CR from Section 2 to our simulated data using two approaches: 1) a standard single-stage MCMC algorithm for the hierarchical model and 2) a two-stage algorithm based on the recursive formulation of the same model.
+In both cases, we used $K=200000$ MCMC iterations.

-We fit the hierarchical CR model to the simulated data using both approaches and $K=200000$ MCMC iterations.
 The results of our analyses are summarized in Figure~\ref{fig:M0_results}.
 The posterior comparison shown in Figure~\ref{fig:M0_results} indicates that the two-stage PPRB approach yields the same inference as the conventional single-stage MCMC algorithm.
-Both approaches fit exactly the same model, but the recursive framework suggests that other specifications for the conditional model for $n$ (e.g., Poisson) are trivial to implement.
+Both approaches fit exactly the same model, but the recursive framework suggests that other specifications for the conditional model for $n$ (e.g., Poisson) are straightforward to implement.
 Furthermore, in more complicated models, we can benefit from parallel evaluation of the PMF for $n$ which can improve stability and facilitate computation for large data sets.